What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 No. 4 – They live on a cash basis.

 They pay for goods and services when rendered, eliminating finance charges that accrue with paying over time.
-Therefore, they wouldn’t dream of charging a latte to a credit card that’s already overextended.
+Therefore, they wouldn’t dream of charging a latte to an overextended credit card.

 No. 5 – Debt-free individuals are confident.